MustangSurvival/Mustang-Survival-Shopify-Theme-v2/README.md

 - For any template files that exist in both the published theme and the deployment theme, only the published themes version will be kept
 - All these JSON files will then be pushed to the deployment theme

-## Working with a Windows Computer ?
+## Working with a Windows Computer?

 We leverage `npx`, for running Shopify CLI, that is not fully compatible with windows machines as a work around to start development we need to use multiple shells

 1. On the first shell run command `npm run theme:assets`;
 2. On the second shell run command `npm run theme:shopify:initial-push-w; npm run theme:shopify;`

 # Customizing Swiper with Injected CSS